 Duration of asylum detention

-Until the end of 2019 the maximum period allowed for detention of an asylum seeker applying from detention was 3 months.
-The IPA has now laid down an initial 50-day duration for asylum detention, which can be further prolonged by 50-days duration decisions up to 18 months, notwithstanding previous periods spent in pre-removal detention.
+IPA has laid down an initial 50-day duration for asylum detention, which can be further prolonged with 50-days, with a maximum up to 18 months, notwithstanding previous periods spent in pre-removal detention.

 In practice, the time limit of detention is considered to start running from the moment an asylum application is formally lodged with the competent Regional Asylum Office or Asylum Unit rather than the moment the person is detained.
-As delays are reported systematically in relation to the registration of asylum applications from detention, i.e. from the time that the detainee expresses the will to apply for asylum up to the registration of the application (see Registration), the period that asylum seekers spent in detention was de facto longer and may exceed the 3-month time limit that the law lays down.
-As mentioned by UNWGAD the detention of the asylum seekers exceeds “in practice the maximum three-month period provided by law for asylum seekers due to the delays in registration of asylum applications”.
+As delays are reported systematically in relation to the registration of asylum applications from detention, i.e. from the time that the detainee expresses the will to apply for asylum up to the registration of the application (see Registration), the period that asylum seekers spent in detention was de facto longer.

 Beyond setting out maximum time limits, the law has provided further guarantees with regard to the detention period.
 Thus detention “shall be imposed for the minimum necessary period of time” and “delays in administrative procedures that cannot be attributed to the applicant shall not justify the prolongation of detention.”
 Moreover, as the law provides “the detention of an applicant constitutes a reason for the acceleration of the asylum procedure, taking into account possible shortages in adequate premises and the difficulties in ensuring decent living conditions for detainees”.
-However, GCR has documented cases where the procedure is not carried out with due diligence and detention is prolonged precisely because of the delays of the administration.
+However, GCR has documented cases where the procedure was not carried out with due diligence and detention was prolonged precisely because of the delays of the administration, especially after the outbreak of COVID-19.

 Article 46(5)(b) IPA.